rizinorg/book/src/configuration/evars.md

 If defined to "true", disassembler view will have flags column.

+### asm.tabs

+If your disassembly doesn't fit in your screen or aligns clumsily, `asm.tabs` might be of help.
+You can use this variable to control the distance between the operands, by setting the number of tabs, while displaying your disassembly.

 ### asm.lines.call

 If set to "true", draw lines at the left of the disassemble output (`pd`, `pD` commands) to graphically represent control flow changes (jumps and calls) that are targeted inside current block.
 Also, see `asm.lines.out`.